TheLord45/tpanel/README.md

 - Expat (part of your distribution)
 - Freetype (part of your distribution)

-To install Qt I recomend to download the open source version from [Open Source Development](https://www.qt.io/download-open-source).
+To install Qt I recommend to download the open source version from [Open Source Development](https://www.qt.io/download-open-source).
 However: Some Linux distributions are coming with Qt included.
 If you want to use this version make sure, to install the Qt6 packages.

 ## Compile for Linux desktop
 First [download the source](https://github.com/TheLord45/tpanel) into a directory.
 Then enter the directory and type the following commands.